 - The intended use must be to carry passengers only.
 Activities such as carriage of cargo, commercial fishing, towing, dredging and salvage do not qualify for this program.
 Sport fishing is permitted as long as the fish caught are not sold commercially.

 - The vessel must be owned by a U.S.-Citizen.

 Again, the vessel must meet all other U.S. Coast Guard requirements before it can engage in commercial service.

 This is not a waiver of any vessel documentation, vessel manning or vessel inspection requirements.
 Once a waiver is received, the applicant should file for a Coastwise Trade Endorsement for the passenger trade with the U.S. Coast Guard (USCG).

 For information on meeting USCG requirements, please contact the Coast Guard’s National Vessel Documentation Center on 1-800-799-8362.

 How to Make an Application

-Please note that the Maritime Administration no longer issues waivers for any “coasts of the United States.”
+The Maritime Administration no longer issues waivers for “All coasts of the United States.”
 In the Geographic Location space, list all States of intended operation (i.e., New York, Florida, etc.).

 To complete an online waiver request, click below: